Click to read this article in the Connection Magazine

 To properly qualify, a standard needs to be non-proprietary, so not under the control of one vendor.
-It should be...
+It should...
 Continue Reading

 A basic requirement for Phase 1 P25 digital radio equipment is backwards compatibility with standard analog FM radios.
 This supports an orderly migration into mixed analog and digital systems, enabling users to gradually trade out radios and infrastructure equipment.

 Agencies can invest in the latest P25 technology and operate it initially in analog mode with the assurance that there is a clear migration path to the future.
 Continue Reading

 Q. What are the benefits of moving to a P25 digital radio solution?

 - Improved audio quality and clarity – especially at low received signal levels near the edge of coverage

 - More capacity – from the same number of frequencies (spectral efficiency)